jackmansean64/blog/content/posts/Your Money or Your Life Summary/index.md

 Become knowledgeable and sophisticated about long-term income-producing investments and manage your finances for a consistent income sufficient for your needs.

 Set up your financial plan using the three pillars:
-1. **Capital** - The income-producing core of your Financial Independence
+1. **Capital**: The income-producing core of your Financial Independence.
-2. **Cushion** - Enough ready cash, earning bank interest, to cover three to six months of living expenses
+2. **Cushion**: Enough ready cash, earning bank interest, to cover three to six months of living expenses.
-3. **Cache** - The surplus of funds resulting from your continued practice of the nine steps
+3. **Cache**: The surplus of funds resulting from your continued practice of the nine steps.

 There are five main ways you can earn investment income:

-1. **Interest** - periodic payments from fixed income investments such as bonds, notes, CDs, or saving accounts
+1. **Interest**: Periodic payments from fixed income investments such as bonds, notes, CDs (certificate of deposits) / GICs (guaranteed investment certificates), or saving accounts.
-2. **Dividends** - shares of profits paid out to owners of stocks, mutual funds, ETFs, or private corporations.
+2. **Dividends**: Shares of profits paid out to owners of stocks, mutual funds, ETFs, or private corporations.
-3. **Capital gains** - proceeds from the sale of investments or real estate beyond the amount originally invested.
+3. **Capital gains**: Proceeds from the sale of investments or real estate beyond the amount originally invested.
-4. **Rents** - from owned real estate
+4. **Rents**: Rrom owned real estate.
-5. **Royalties** - payments to owners of intellectual property, natural resources, franchises, etc. by their users.
+5. **Royalties**: Payments to owners of intellectual property, natural resources, franchises, etc. by their users.

 Risk is a key facet of investing.
 Your risk tolerance may be related to your age, your personality, how marketable your skills are, life experience, education, your attitudes toward money and credit in general, and many other factors.
 Online tools and resources can help you determine your risk tolerance.
 A general rule of thumb is to risk more for greater wealth accumulation when young and shift to preserving capital for a stable income when old.
 Diversifying investments across asset classes is a proven means of reducing risk without reducing expected returns.